rtc-io/rtc.io-website/src/index.md

-# What is WebRTC?

-WebRTC is enabling a revolution of web communications, but it can be tricky to get started.
+## Introducing rtc.io

-The rtc.io suite is a collection of open source node.js modules that can be installed with npm to:
+rtc.io is a collection of node.js modules that simplify WebRTC development.

 - access local camera and microphone
 - create audio and video calls between browsers